yangsong8/TestOutRails5/README.md

-# README
+# TestOutRails5 application

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a toy project create by Yang Song to test out the features provided by Rails 5

 Things you may want to cover: